What is demodex?

 How is demodex found?

-Demodex can only live in the human hair follicle and when kept in check cause no problems.
-However, to reduce the chance of the mites proliferating excessively:
+Demodex can only live in the human hair follicle and when kept in check they cause no problems.
+Thus treatment is aimed at trying to control proliferation of demodex mites.
+Many treatments involve spreading an ointment at the base of the eyelashes at night to trap mites as they emerge from their burrow and move from one hair follicle to another.

-- Cleanse the face twice daily with a non-soap cleanser
+- Cleansing the face twice daily with a non-soap cleanser

 - Exfoliate periodically to remove dead skin cells

-If your doctor thinks your skin condition may be related to demodex, the mites may be temporarily eradicated with topical insecticides, especially:
+If demodex infestation is heavy, the mites may be temporarily eradicated with topical insecticides, especially:

 - Crotamiton cream